Sorikairox/cogent-assignment/readme.md

 ## Hexa/Clean/Onion architecture, or folder's hell ?

 I think that this architecture comes with a high cognitive load for developers with no experience with it.

-However, anybody can learn to work with it, and I believe that in the long run, such architecture with no coupling, thanks to abstraction, in par with cohesive team discipline (TDD for example) drastically increase maintainability and flexibility (such as moving from one db provider to another, or one framework to another).
+However, anybody can learn to work, and I believe that in the long run, such architecture with no coupling, thanks to abstraction, in par with cohesive team discipline (TDD for example) drastically increase maintainability and flexibility (such as moving from one db provider to another, or one framework to another).

 ## Webhook vs Queue